ebjamieson97/undidjl/README.md

 ## Utility Commands
 These commands allow for managing the Undid.jl package for Julia from Stata:

+#### 1. `checkundidversion`

-1. **checkundidversion**: Displays the currently installed Undid.jl version number and the latest Undid.jl version number.
-Installs the latest version of Undid.jl if no version of Undid.jl is currently installed.
+Displays the currently installed and the latest version of the Undid.jl package.
+If Undid.jl is not installed, installs Undid.jl.

+#### 2. `updateundid`

-2. **updateundid**: Updates Undid.jl to the latest version if Undid.jl is already installed.
+Updates Undid.jl to the latest version if Undid.jl is already installed.

 ## Stage One: Initialize